Epfeiffer-Vertex/jiratest/readme2.md

-This was commited from my workstation at home using Jira smart commits to connect it to Jira
+This readme was commited from my workstation at home using Jira smart commits to connect it to Jira

 git commit -m "QA-1 #comment added readme2"